MRCIEU/varGWAS-ukbb-biomarkers/README.md

 - Increased KIF11 is associated with lower non-HDL and increased HDL.
 Existing drugs inhibit KIF11.
 Not progressed further.
 - Increased PDE3B is associated with reduced adiposity and increased BP and reduced Vit D. Lead SNP in high LD with CYP2R1 synonymous variant which is probably the casual gene.
 Not progressed furhter due to lack of data.

-## MR of gene & protein expression on biomarker concentration where coloc evidence exists
+## All targets where coloc evidence exists & MR evidence for effect of gene / protein expression on biomarker concentration

 Estimate casual effect of gene product on biomaker concentration & bidirectional effect Estimate reverse causation effect using Stiger filtering